Brandon Lowe Player Props: Rays vs. White Sox

 Brandon Lowe At The Plate

-- Lowe has 19 hits, which ranks first among Tampa Bay hitters this season, while batting .257 with nine extra-base hits.
+- Lowe has a double, a triple, seven home runs and 13 walks while batting .244.

-- Among qualified hitters in baseball, his batting average ranks 84th, his on-base percentage ranks 51st, and he is eighth in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 107th, his on-base percentage ranks 68th, and he is 16th in the league in slugging.

-- Lowe has picked up an RBI in 36.4% of his games this season, with more than one RBI in 22.7% of his games.
-He has also produced three or more runs in three contests.
+- Lowe has had at least one RBI in 39.1% of his games this season (nine of 23), with two or more RBI five times (21.7%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.